kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Android-API-Events-And-Hooks.md

 ```

 ### Enable/Diable Configuration on Runtime
-In some cases, the application will want to add or remove configuration attributes upon states or event that are received.
+In some cases, the application will want to add or remove configuration attributes according to states or events that are received.

-The Player has an API for enabling and disabling these settings, the setKDPAttribute, wich receives three parameters:
+The Player provides an API for enabling and disabling these settings, the setKDPAttribute, which receives three parameters:

 - plugin name
 - attribute name